Logo Waldemar Muhl

 Open-closed Principle

 The ‘O’ in SOLID design principles is for the Open-Closed Principle.
 The gist of it is that any class or module should be open for extension but closed for modification.
 In other words, it should be possible to add new behaviour to a system without modifying its existing code.
 One of the key benefits of adhering to the open/closed principle is that it promotes the development of flexible and maintainable code.
+By following this principle, developers can create systems that are easy to modify and extend over time, without having to make changes to the underlying codebase.

 • coding